awslabs/aws-sdk-swift/reference/0.x/AWSWorkMail/WorkMailClientProtocol.md

 func putRetentionPolicy(input: PutRetentionPolicyInput, completion: @escaping (ClientRuntime.SdkResult<PutRetentionPolicyOutputResponse, PutRetentionPolicyOutputError>) -> Void)
 ```

-### registerToWorkMail(input:​completion:​)
+### registerToWorkMail(input:completion:)

-Registers an existing and disabled user, group, or resource for Amazon WorkMail use by
-associating a mailbox and calendaring capabilities.
-It performs no change if the user,
-group, or resource is enabled and fails if the user, group, or resource is deleted.
-This
-operation results in the accumulation of costs.
-For more information, see <a href="https:​//aws.amazon.com/workmail/pricing">Pricing.
-The equivalent console
-functionality for this operation is Enable.
-Users can either be created by calling the CreateUser API operation
-or they can be synchronized from your directory.
-For more information, see DeregisterFromWorkMail.
+Registers an existing and disabled user, group, or resource for Amazon WorkMail use by associating a mailbox and calendaring capabilities.
+It performs no change if the user, group, or resource is enabled and fails if the user, group, or resource is deleted.
+This operation results in the accumulation of costs.
+For more information, see [Pricing](https://aws.amazon.com/workmail/pricing).
+The equivalent console functionality for this operation is Enable.
+Users can either be created by calling the \[CreateUser\] API operation or they can be synchronized from your directory.
+For more information, see \[DeregisterFromWorkMail\].

 ``` swift
 func registerToWorkMail(input: RegisterToWorkMailInput, completion: @escaping (ClientRuntime.SdkResult<RegisterToWorkMailOutputResponse, RegisterToWorkMailOutputError>) -> Void)
 ```

-### resetPassword(input:​completion:​)
+### resetPassword(input:completion:)

 Allows the administrator to reset the password for a user.